2018 Houston Astros season

-Houston pitching combined to establish new MLB records with 1,687 strikeouts, 96 games with 10 or more strikeouts, and became the first team in history to strike out 5 or more batters in each of 162 games.

 The Astros concluded the regular season on September 30 against the Baltimore Orioles, capping off an unprecedented second consecutive 100-win season and AL West championship.
 With a 103–59 record, this surpassed the 1998 club for the most regular-season wins in franchise history, which was exceeded the following year.
 This was the 12th postseason qualification and ninth division title overall in franchise history.
+Houston pitching combined to establish new MLB records with 1,687 strikeouts, 96 games with 10 or more strikeouts, and became the first team in history to strike out 5 or more batters in each of 162 games.

 Houston swept the Cleveland Indians in the American League Division Series (ALDS) to advance to the American League Championship Series (ALCS), where they lost in five games to the Boston Red Sox.

 Following the season, Altuve won his fifth consecutive Silver Slugger Award, and pitcher Dallas Keuchel won his fourth Gold Glove Award.
 Additionally, Verlander, who led the league with 290 strikeouts, and also had a 16–9 W–L, and 2.52 earned run average (ERA), finished as runner-up for the AL Cy Young Award for the second time in three years, and built upon a late-career renaissance.

-Previous season
+Offseason

 Summary

 The Houston Astros entered the 2018 Major League Baseball season as defending World Series champions after defeating the Los Angeles Dodgers in seven games.
 In addition to achieving their first-ever World Series championship, they claimed both their first American League (AL) pennant and AL West division championship.
 Center fielder George Springer was named the World Series Most Valuable Player (MVP) and right-handed starting pitcher Justin Verlander was the American League Championship Series (ALCS) MVP.
 A number of regular season and multiple-sport awards went to second baseman Jose Altuve, including the AL MVP, Associated Press Male Athlete of the Year, Sports Illustrated Sportsperson of the Year, and The Sporting News Major League Player of the Year awards, among others.

-Offseason
+To commemorate their World Series victory, on January 9, the Astros commenced a 100-day celebration at the State Capitol in Austin, displaying the Commissioner's Trophy.
+Governor Greg Abbott attended.

 On January 23, 2018, first baseman Jon Singleton and pitcher Dean Deetz were suspended after testing positive for substances violating MLB's drug policy.
 Singleton, a former Astros' number-one prospect, had tested positive for the third time and was banned for 100 games.